Edwaahh/Discrete_Event_Simulator/README.md

 -An arriving customer is a greedy customer with probability Pg.
 To decide whether a typical or greedy customer is created, a random number uniformly drawn from [0, 1] is generated with the RandomGenerator method genCustomerType().
 If the value returned is less than Pg, a greedy customer is generated, otherwise, a typical customer is generated.

-A sample input and output will be included in the demo folder as a .jpeg file
+A sample input and output will be included in the folder labelled 'demo' as a .jpeg file